Waiting for the Sirens' Call

 Waiting for the Sirens' Call is the eighth studio album by English rock band New Order, released on 28 March 2005 by London Records.
 The album was preceded by the single "Krafty".
 Two additional singles from the album were released: "Jetstream", which features vocals by Ana Matronic from Scissor Sisters, and the album's title track.
+This was the first studio album not to feature their the original lineup, as Gillian Gilbert had left the band in 2001 following the release of Get Ready.

 Reception

 According to Metacritic, the album received generally favourable reviews.